potatowire/potatowire.github.io/_posts/2017-03-06-poland-and-market-losses.md

 ---
 layout: post
-title: "Poland and Market Losses"
+title: "The Invasion of Poland and Market Losses"
 author: [potatowire]
-categories:
+categories: biography
-tags:
+tags: Churchill judgement
-banner:
-caption:
-published: false
 ---

 As the [second volume of *The Last Lion*](https://www.amazon.com/dp/product/B0092XHV4Y/&tag=potatowire-20) winds down, but not before one more abortive attempt at peace.